crabmeat

 Cloudiness

-Cloudiness is derived from global radiation using the Angstrom formular:
+Cloudiness is derived from global radiation using the Angstrom formula:

 \[ f_{cl} = \frac{\frac{SWR}{SWR^{\ast}} - A}{B} \]